nrfconnect/ncs-door-lock-and-access-control/docs/testing.rst

 * The Nordic Semiconductor’s :ref:`development kit (DK) <hw_requirements>`, which serves as the Reader in the door lock component.
   It must be attached to an NFC card reader expansion board.
-* The Aliro Test Harness, which acts as the user device and simulates unlocking of the door lock.
+* The Aliro Test Harness, which acts as the User Device and simulates unlocking of the door lock.

 See the :ref:`hw_requirements` page for more details.